URINARY TRACT INFECTIONS

 Relieving UTI discomfort quickly & effectively

-WHAT ARE URINARY TRACT INFECTIONS?
+WHAT ARE URINARY TRACT INFECTIONS (UTIs)?

-The most common symptoms of a lower UTI are:
+The most common UTI symptoms are:

 • Frequent urge to urinate